Pylons/pyramid/docs/narr/advfeatures.rst

        config.add_response_adapter(string_response_adapter, basestring)
        config.add_response_adapter(tuple_response_adapter, tuple)

-Once this is done, both of these view callables will work:
+With this, both of these views will work as expected:

 .. code-block:: python
    :linenos: